Excursions (Barber): I. Un poco allegro

 a percussive style of piano Blues favoured for its volume and momentum… is characterized by the use of blues chord progressions combined with a forceful, repetitive left-hand bass figure… [and] independence of the right-hand improvisations from the steady, rolling rhythm maintained by the left hand.

 This left hand, bass Ostinato repeats itself, almost exactly, twenty-two times within the A^{1} section alone.
 As stated above, this repetitive nature of the left hand, under an improvisatory right, is a characteristic of a Boogie-woogie.

 The overall form of movement I is the classic, rondo form Russell Friedewald, in his dissertation entitled "A Formal and Stylistic Analysis of the Published Music of Samuel Barber", divides the sections of this movement into A^{1}BA^{2}CA^{3} Coda.
 His reasoning for this division of the sections is based upon the bass note of the ostinato pattern.
 From the beginning of the movement through measure 37, the bass ostinato stays on C. In measures 38 through 55, the bass ostinato moves to F, signifying the B section.

 Sections A^{1}, A^{2}, and A^{3} are in the tonic key while B is under the sub-dominant (F) key and C is in the dominant (G) key.
-The overall I-IV-I-V-I progression is very simple but it provides a “structural unity of this piece in which motivic material freely crosses sectional boundaries.”
+The overall I-IV-I-V-I progression is very simple but it provides a "structural unity of this piece in which motivic material freely crosses sectional boundaries."

 The first A section introduces the main melodic pattern that can be found within other sections of the movement, which can be seen in measures 4 through 6.

-This figure contains three repeated E-flats followed by a broken tonic triad.
-In measure six, there is an added B-flat creating a seventh-chord on C. The seventh of the tonic C minor triad does not function correctly in a typical harmonic progression; it is actually treated as a consonant note.
-These types of harmonies as well as the heavily syncopated rhythms are characteristics “commonly used in blues and jazz.”
+This figure contains three repeated E♭s followed by a broken tonic triad.
+In measure six, there is an added B♭ creating a seventh-chord on C. The seventh of the tonic C minor triad does not function correctly in a typical harmonic progression; it is actually treated as a consonant note.
+These types of harmonies as well as the heavily syncopated rhythms are characteristics "commonly used in blues and jazz."